Skein & Garment Competition

 Junior Division

-Participants must be 18 years old or younger as of January 1.
-The Junior Division is composed of all classes using the same criteria as the Adult Division.
+Participants must be 18 years old or younger as of January 1, 2026.
+The Junior Division is composed of all classes using the same criteria as the Adult Division, with the exception of W14-W17.
+A specific Junior class is provided instead.
 Ribbons and cash prizes are the same as the Adult Division.

 Premiums